qcif/nextcloud-sync-cron/README.md

 ## Configuration file

+Mandatory entries:

+- `local` source directory
+- `remote` Nextcloud URL

+Optional entries:

+- `unsyncedfolders` the name of a file containing list of un-synced remote folders
+- `davpath` value to override the WebDAV Path
+- `exclude` the name of a file containing an exclude list
+- `username`
+- `password`

+### Authentication configuration

-### Recommended method using .netrc
+#### Recommended method using .netrc

-A configuration file is a text file that must contain:
+A configuration file is a text file that must contain these mandatory entries:

 - `local` directory on the local machine where the files will be stored.
 - `remote` URL to the Nextcloud service.